 Furthermore, the meaning of the space that’s freed from attachment is aligned with what else you can then do, when you’re free, which is to pay attention to what is, not to what you fantasize about and is not.
 When you are free, you can just look.
 The magic is in approaching the cards from this detached position.
 This is what ensures that you will not doubt yourself.
 You will read like the Devil when you don’t doubt yourself anymore.

-Many think magic is all about their intent.
+Many think magic is all about their intention.
 They couldn’t be more wrong.
-Your own intent is only a small part of what else is there.
+Your own intention is only a small part of what else is there.
 This is what I teach, how to grow roots in your own vastness, how to just look and not get involved in situations irrelevant to reality.

-I ended the class on the same note on detachment, though in this last lecture I was even more insistent on the efficiency of expecting nothing, practicing recognizing the legions that come to you to mess with your peace of mind, and the ways of integrating all your resistances, if you want to read the cards like the Devil.
+I ended the class on the same note on detachment, though in the last lecture I was even more insistent on the efficiency of expecting nothing, practicing recognizing the legions that come to you to mess with your peace of mind, and the ways of integrating, or rather dissolving, all your resistances, if you want to read the cards like the Devil.

 Hello, Devil?
 How are you today?